WPManageNinja/paymattic-docs/docs/donation-and-product-fields/add-currency-switcher-in-wordpress-form.md

 ---
-title: "How to Add Currency Switcher in WordPress Form?"
+title: "Add Currency Switcher in WordPress Form"
 category: "Donation and Product Fields"
 ---
 # How to Add Currency Switcher in WordPress Form?